booleworks/logicng-rs/README.md

 ```

 Once you created the formula you can for example convert it to NNF or CNF or
-solve it with an instance of MiniSat:
+solve it with an instance of MiniSAT:

 ```rust
 use logicng::formulas::{FormulaFactory, ToFormula};